a revolutionary approach to the Large Hadron Collider

 Researchers are studying whether dark matter particles are actually produced inside a standard model particle jet.

 The existence of dark matter is a long-standing enigma in our universe.
-Dark matter makes up about a quarter of our universe, but it does not interact significantly with ordinary matter.
+Dark matter makes up regarding a quarter of our universe, but it does not interact significantly with ordinary matter.
 The existence of dark matter has been confirmed by a series of astrophysical and cosmological observations, including recent stunning images from the James Webb Space Telescope.
 However, to date, no experimental observations of dark matter have been reported.
 The existence of dark matter is a question that high energy and astrophysicists around the world have been studying for decades.

 Advances in dark matter research